Cat (Red Dwarf): 2010s

 In "The Beginning" (2012), the Cat deduces that Rimmer's long-dead father (Simon Treves) is continuing to haunt him, preventing Rimmer from coming up with a plan to battle a simulant fleet.
 The Cat tells Rimmer to let his father go.
 Rimmer does so by playing his father's message, which he is only supposed to do once he becomes an officer.
 This proves that Rimmer no longer cares what his father has to say, and is free of this "demon" inside of him messing up his head, leading to a successful attack devised by Rimmer which defeats the simulants.

 In "Can of Worms" (2016), the Cat becomes the host body of a genetically engineered polymorph's eggs after the polymorph disguises herself as a female Felis sapien (played by Dominique Moore) and goes on a date with the Cat.
 The polymorph reaches the end of her life cycle after implanting the eggs, and Lister and the Cat kill the offspring after the Cat gives birth to them.
 In this episode he inadvertently reveals himself to be a virgin, and insists that being impregnated by the polymorph "still counts".

 In "Cured" (2017), it is revealed that Cat is a psychopath as he has many of the qualities of a psychopath such as narcissism, selfishness, and an inability to understand other people's feelings.

 In "Skipper" (2017), Rimmer uses a quantum skipper to travel to a universe where Lister is kind and hardworking.
 Here, Lister got put into stasis because he smuggled a pet rat on board, rather than a pet cat.
 The rat race did not have a religious war when they evolved, but stayed on Red Dwarf, living on most of its decks.

+2020s

+In The Promised Land (2020), its revealed Cat is the brother of Rodon (played by Ray Fearon), the Cat warlord seeking to usurp Lister (called Cloister by the Felis sapiens) as their race's new god.
+Upon being informed of this by a subordinate of his, Rodon remembers him, recollecting how they abandoned him and everyone else they deemed to be "uncool" when the Cat people originally left Red Dwarf.
+In a sudden act of mercy, Rodon invites Cat to rejoin them and be spared from dying, as they have planted a bomb set to destroy the ship and kill its remaining crew.
+Cat rejects Rodon and refuses to leave the crew, proclaiming Red Dwarf to be his true home.